Due Date Calculator

-Call your provider if you have any questions about your due date or your baby’s growth.
+Call your provider if you have any questions about your due date or fetal growth.
 If you think your due date is incorrect, mention this to your provider.

 A note from Cleveland Clinic

 A due date calculator helps you plan for your baby’s arrival.
 Keep in mind that a due date calculator is only an estimate.
 You’ll need to see your provider to confirm the date.
 Your due date may change when you have a prenatal ultrasound.
 Your provider may even change your due date more than once during your pregnancy, but it usually only changes by a few days.
 Knowing when to expect your new family member allows you to prepare mentally and physically.
-An accurate due date also helps your provider monitor your health and the health of your baby.
+An accurate due date also helps your provider monitor your health and the developing fetus.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy